api3dao/vitepress-docs/docs/guides/airnode/deploy-airnode/deploy-container/index.md

-After a successful deployment the Airnode can be tested directly using its off-chain [HTTP Gateway](/reference/airnode/latest/understand/http-gateways.md) without accessing the blockchain.
+After a successful deployment the Airnode can be tested directly using its off-chain [HTTP Gateway](/reference/airnode/latest/understand/http-gateways.md) thus bypassing the RRP protocol contract on blockchains.
 You provide endpoint parameters to get a response from an integrated API.

 ### HTTP Gateway